-About Uganda Gorillas
+About Uganda’s Mountain Gorillas

 Uganda Gorillas are found in Bwindi Impenetrable Forest National Park in south western Uganda.
 Bwindi has half the number of mountain gorillas remaining in the whole world.
 Bwindi is the only national park in the world where chimps co-exist with mountain Gorillas.
+To visit Uganda gorillas, one needs a gorilla permit that costs USD700.00 per trek.

 Mgahinga National Park is the other Park where uganda gorillas are found.
 It is one of the parks in the virunga ranges shared between Uganda, Rwanda, and DRC.